 The SAA is continuing to advance north along the Aleppo-Raqqa highway.
 The SAA liberated the village of ‘Ayn Al-Jahesh located south of the ISIS stronghold of Al-Bab.
 Now, the Syrian forces are advancing on Al-Bab.
 Meanwhile, the U.S. backed “Syrian Democratic Forces” are conducting operation to captre the ISIS-controlled town of Menbeij in east Aleppo.
 Thus, ISIS has almost completely lost the initiative in the province.

 On Jan.11, 20 people were killed and 50 others wounded after a bomber detonated his explosives-filled vest inside a cafe in Muqdadiya, 80 km northeast of Baghdad.
 ISIS gunmen killed at least 18, four of them police forces, in Baghdad.
 A separate bombing in the Nahrawan district southeast Baghdad killed 7 and injured 15 people.

 Meanwhile, the Iraqi Security Forces liberated the Qaryat Sakran region in the province of Anbar.
 Iraqi sources argue that scores of militants have been killed there.
 Also, clashes were observed in the al-Shaei region.

-Posted by South Front on January 13, 2016, With 1243 Reads Filed under World.
+Posted by South Front on January 13, 2016, With 1246 Reads Filed under World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.